Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals

 \section{Summary}

-In summary, we study the low-energy physics of type-I 3D tDSM under the competitions among Coulomb interactions and electron-phonon coupling as well as phonon-phonon interactions by adopting the powerful RG method~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP} that treats all these ingredients on the same footing.
-By considering all one-loop corrections, we derived the RG equations for all relevant parameters.
-With the aid of numerical analysis, we systematically studied the low-energy behavior of these interactions and their effects on potential instabilities and physical properties.
+In summary, we study the low-energy physics of a type-I 3D tDSM by adopting the powerful RG method~\cite{Wilson1975RMP,Polchinski9210046,Shankar1994RMP}, which helps us to unbiasedly treat all physical ingredients, including the Coulomb interactions and electron-phonon coupling as well as phonon-phonon interactions.
+By considering all one-loop corrections, we derived the coupled RG equations for all relevant parameters.
+After performing the numerical analysis, we systematically presented the low-energy behavior of these interactions and their influence on potential instabilities and physical properties.

-To begin with, we examine the fate of the tilting parameter and observe two distinct scenarios, depending on the initial anisotropy of fermion velocities.
+To begin with, we examine the fate of the tilting parameter and observe two distinct scenarios depending on the initial anisotropy of fermion velocities.
 To ensure the self-consistency of our theory, we only focus on the first scenario, as shown in Fig.~\ref{Fig_phase}(a).
-Within such a scenario, we find that the anisotropy of fermion velocities is primarily dependent on its own initial value compared to the strength of tilting parameter, and can increase, decrease or remain nearly constant in the low-energy regime.
-Regarding the ratio of dielectric constant $\epsilon_z/\epsilon$, it always flows towards either extreme anisotropy $\epsilon_z/\epsilon\gg1$ or $\epsilon_z/\epsilon\ll1$ when starting form from Anisotropy-I or Anisotropy-II, respectively, implying the screened Coulomb in the direction-$z$ or direction-$x,y$.
-In addition, the fate of $g/g_0$ is analogous to that of $\epsilon_z/\epsilon$.
-Compared to the $\epsilon_z/\epsilon$, we notice that both the phonon velocities and phonon-phonon interactions can either flow towards approximate isotropy or bear similarities to the extreme anisotropy observed in $\epsilon_z/\epsilon$ in the low-energy regime.
+Within this scenario, we find that the anisotropy of fermion velocities is primarily dependent on its initial value but is insensitive to the strength of the tilting parameter.
+Notably, this anisotropy may exhibit an increase, decrease, or remain nearly constant in the low-energy regime.
+Regarding the ratio of dielectric constant $\epsilon_z/\epsilon$, it always flows towards either extreme anisotropy, i.e., $\epsilon_z/\epsilon\gg1$ or $\epsilon_z/\epsilon\ll1$, when starting from Anisotropy-I or Anisotropy-II, respectively.
+This suggests the screening of Coulomb interaction in the direction-$z$ or direction-$x,y$.
+Furthermore, the fate of $g/g_0$ is analogous to that of $\epsilon_z/\epsilon$.
+Compared with the $\epsilon_z/\epsilon$, we notice that both the phonon velocities and phonon-phonon interactions can either flow towards approximate isotropy or bear similarities to the extreme anisotropy observed in $\epsilon_z/\epsilon$ in the low-energy regime.
 Analogously, the anisotropy of electron-phonon interactions $\lambda_z/\lambda$ shares the similar tendency of phonon velocities $C_T^z/C_T$.